 You may have heard of the #DrawWithRob online art lessons led by children’s author & illustrator Rob Biddulph which have been captivating kids and parents around the world during lockdown.
-The classes have racked up 3m+ participants and counting so far, and today the project is aiming to go one step further by breaking the Guinness World Record for largest ever online art lesson.
-Woah.
+The classes have racked up 3m+ participants and counting so far, and this week it was announced they went one step further by breaking the Guinness World Record for largest ever online art lesson.

-ArtWorldRecords – conceived by talent investor Entrepreneur First in partnership with Rob and supported by publisher HarperCollins – is hoping to attract 10,000 participants to make history from home.
-It’s free to join for parents and kids.
+ArtWorldRecords – conceived by talent investor Entrepreneur First in partnership with Rob and supported by publisher HarperCollins – initially hoped to attract 10,000 participants to make history from home with a class that was free to join for parents and kids.
 The Guinness World Records confirmed yesterday though that more than four times the required amount took part, with 45,611 participants from the UK, Europe, Asia and beyond taught how to draw a blue whale, itself a Guinness World Records title holder for ‘Largest animal’.

-"I was approached by the team at Art World Records who needed someone to be the face (or the hands!) of their attempt at the largest ever online art lesson," Rob tells Digital Arts.
+"I was approached by the team at Art World Records who needed someone to be the face (or the hands!) of their attempt at the largest ever online art lesson," Rob told Digital Arts ahead of the attempt.
 "Due to the popularity of my #DrawWithRob videos (around 14 million impressions on YouTube so far) I guess I was a good fit.

 Being a Guinness geek, it didn't take much convincing for Rob to take part.

 "I loved reading The Guinness Book of Records as a kid," he reveals.
 "We used to get a copy every year for Christmas.
 I was also an avid viewer of Record Breakers, hosted by Roy Castle.
-I never dreamed I’d ever have a chance of breaking a record myself, so I’m super-excited about today!"
+I never dreamed I’d ever have a chance of breaking a record myself, so I was super-excited (about it)!"

-But how will Rob's session get masses of people to come together and smash the record, regardless of artistic prowess?
+But how did Rob's session get masses of people to come together and smash the record, regardless of artistic prowess?

 “The way that I teach people to draw my characters means that everyone, regardless of their artistic ability, always ends up with something that they're really proud of," Rob explains.
 "I believe that everyone can draw, it’s just that sometimes people need a little help with the order to do the drawing in.
 That’s where I come in.